Support for government agencies

 Based on the project planning, the Finnish and developing country agencies prepare an actual project plan, which is called a project document.
 A completed project document can be submitted to the Ministry for Foreign Affairs at any time, because the consideration is not tied to any specific dates.

-The Ministry supports project planning by reserving EUR 25 000 for the government agency's project planning phase, and by entitling the agency to 30 hours of support from a Facilitation Consultant during the planning phase.
+The Ministry supports project planning by reserving EUR 50 000 for the government agency's project planning phase, and by entitling the agency to support from a Facilitation Consultant during the planning phase.

-The Ministry for Foreign Affairs assesses the project document and makes a funding decision after it has heard the recommendation of the Ministry's Quality Assurance Group.
-The funding decision is made based on normal criteria used in project management, including the project's relevance, effectiveness, feasibility and sustainability.
+The Ministry for Foreign Affairs assesses the project document and makes a funding decision after it has received the recommendations of the Ministry's Quality Assurance Group.
+The funding decision is made based on criteria used in project management, including the project's relevance, effectiveness, feasibility and sustainability.

 The Ministry for Foreign Affairs has hired a Consultancy Company (so-called Facilitation Consultant) to provide support services for the preparation and monitoring of ICI projects.